 If you have a small dog, this set may contain everything you need to get the job done.
 Not only do these have the benefit of a lightweight clipper with a cordless design, but they also have an adjustable-length blade that gives you a variety of cutting lengths—in addition to guide combs for even longer lengths.
 It’s the perfect combination for the at-home groomer.

-Included are the clippers, the 5-in-1 fine blade set, 2 drop-in NiMH rechargeable battery packs, a soft storage case, charging stand and charger, 4 plastic comb attachments, cleaning brush, blade oil, and instruction book.
+Included are the clippers, the 5-in-1 fine blade set, 2 drop-in NiMH rechargeable battery packs, a soft storage case, charging stand and charger, 4 plastic comb attachments, a cleaning brush, blade oil, and an instruction book.

 What we’d change

 These clippers cannot operate while charging, however, they come with 2 battery packs, so you’ll have a backup if your first battery runs out of juice.